andkorzh/LAVA_RGB-TO-PPU_LITE/README.md

 LAVA_RGB-TO-PPU_LITE
 This project converts the existing Lava RGB board into a fully functional and self-contained FPGA PPU chip that doesn't require the original RP2С02 PPU chip.
 It requires removing the comparators from the board and soldering several jumpers to enable the local PPU bus.

 The project contains 8 palettes.
 Palette switching with a button.
-The button is connected to pin 29 of the FPGA.
+The button is connected to DATA pad.

 000 - Composite Direct;